Towards a unified quantum field theory of dark energy and inflation: unstable de Sitter vacuum and running vacuum: Introduction

 Finally, we propose a possible solution to the entropy problem based on the existing QFT link between the early and late universe in this unified framework, which provides a strong liaison between these two maximally distant cosmic epochs.
 We believe it speaks off positively of the overall consistency of our approach.
-The conclusions are delivered in Sec.\,\ref{sec:conclusions}.
-We relegate to three appendices at the end useful formulas and some bulky computational details so as not to interrupt the discussion in the main text.
-In our presentation, natural units ($\hbar=c=1$) will be used throughout, except when special features should be highlighted.
+The conclusions are delivered in Sec.\,\ref{sec:conclusions}. {We relegate to four appendices A,B,C and D at the end for useful formulas and some bulky computational details so as not to interrupt the discussion in the main text.
+In particular, in Appendix D we expand on the consistency of the off-shell adiabatic renormalization method.} In our presentation, natural units ($\hbar=c=1$) will be used throughout, except when special features should be highlighted.